lenac0des/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>
 Hello, welcome to my explanation of osTicket Installation and Prerequisites.
-Before diving in, we will have to create a Virtual machine (VM) using the Microsoft Azure portal (If you want to learn how to create a VM using the Azure portal, refer to my first tutorial).
+Before diving in, we will have to create a Virtual machine (VM) using the Microsoft Azure portal.
 We will be using a VM, which is a remote computer.
 We are using a VM in order to protect our physical machine just in case something breaks.
 Create a resource group and title it "osTicket."
 Afterwards, create a VM with 2-4 CPUs.
 In this example, I will be using 4 CPUs.
 </p>
 <br />